Bariatric Surgery FAQs

 What do I need to do to get started?

-free information sessions — either online or in person.
+free information sessions.
 An information session is required before your initial consult with a bariatric surgeon.

 What if my insurance company denies coverage for bariatric surgery?

 Some insurance companies specifically exclude weight loss surgery from their plans.
 Others require additional information to cover the surgery.

 Patients sometimes gain insurance approval after appealing the initial decision.
 This is done by providing additional documentation from a surgeon or referring physician.
 This would include documentation that: